hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 entering the process.
 For example, change platform (from Intel to ARM processors); is it portable?
 Or change the actor performing the analysis (from Alice to Bob); is it independent of the analyst?

-The real life shows it often is not.
+In practice, it often is not.

-Example: Monya Baker published in Nature **533** (2016) 452-454 the results from surveying 1500 scientists:
+For example, Monya Baker published in Nature **533** (2016) 452–454 the results of surveying 1,500 scientists:
 [source](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)

 <img src="{{ page.root }}/fig/nature-reproducibility-failures.png" width="50%" />